Copyright 2013. Richmond Land Trust. All Rights Reserved.

 Richmond Land Trust Benches

-To rest from a hike or enjoy a vista, the Richmond Land Trust has several benches in place, including one partway up the main trail at Hollow Fields on Perry’s Peak Road.
+To offer a seat to rest from a hike or enjoy a vista, the Richmond Land Trust has several benches in place, including one partway up the main trail at Hollow Fields on Perry’s Peak Road.
 The new bench is the second at Hollow Fields, a preserve owned by Berkshire Natural Resources with a conservation restriction held by the Richmond Land Trust.

 The first bench, placed in honor of Ron and Judith Shaw who donated part of the Hollow Fields land, is near the red barn where the Land Trust has held pie socials in the past.
 The newer one gives hikers a chance to sit and enjoy a superb view of Lenox Mountain to the east.
 It was purchased in memory of Stephen and Lenore Congdon, using funds given to the Land Trust by their children, Charles and Eleanor.